fossas/fossa-cli/docs/references/subcommands/container/scanner.md

 4) Download all blobs using `GET /v2/<repository>/blobs/<digest>` (if blobs are tar.gzip, they will be gzip extracted)
 5) From artifacts downloaded representative image tarball will be created.

-All `GET` request from step 2 to step 5, will make `HEAD` call prior to confirm existence of resource.
+All `GET` request from step 2 to step 5, will make a `HEAD` call prior to confirm existence of resource.
 If 401 status is received new access token will be generated using auth flow mentioned in step (1).

 ## Container image analysis